-Our sponsor and Cantor have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
+Our sponsor has agreed to purchase 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit, for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full).
 There will be no redemption rights or liquidating distributions from the trust account with respect to the founder shares, placement shares or placement warrants, which will expire worthless if we do not consummate a business combination within the allotted 18 month period.